 I spent the five happiest years of my life in a morgue.
 As a forensic scientist in the Cleveland coroner’s office I analyzed gunshot residue on hands and clothing, hairs, fibers, paint, glass, DNA, blood and many other forms of trace evidence, as well as crime scenes.
 Now I'm a certified latent print examiner and CSI for a police department in Florida.
 I also write a series of forensic suspense novels, turning the day job into fiction.
 My books have been translated into six languages.

-I'm sorry but I have not heard of that case.
+I'm not aware of that case.

 -OR-